PedlarGames/pedlargames-content/content/games/wip/the-bog-mother/index.md

 - Character customization
 - Multiple endings

-Stay tuned for more information as development progresses!
+Stay tuned for more information as development progresses.